Navy Construction Electrician (CE)

 A-School (Job School) Information

-For combat training that set the new Sea Bees apart from a regular construction employment, the newly boot camp graduate will attend a four-week course known as Expeditionary Combat Skills (ECS) at the Naval Construction Battalion Center in Gulfport, Mississippi, and Port Hueneme, California.
+For combat training that set the new Sea Bees apart from regular construction employment, the newly boot camp graduate will attend a four-week course known as Expeditionary Combat Skills (ECS) at the Naval Construction Battalion Center in Gulfport, Mississippi, and Port Hueneme, California.
 At ECS, the Sea Bees will be taught basic combat-skills learning land navigation, basic medical first aid, mission planning, security planning, and many other combat-related skills.

 The Center for Seabees and Facilities Engineering Detachment is located at Sheppard Air Force Base in Texas.
 The mission of the Navy detachment at Sheppard is to train and inspire Sailors, Airmen, and Soldiers in their chosen career fields as electricians and utility men.
 The CE course is 20 weeks long.